Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 - After adding custom CSS to my project and pushing the changes to Heroku, I'd get a "Server Error 500".
 Fix:

+- When trying to log into my admin page, I got a "Forbidden" error where it demanded a CSRF token (which should already be taken care of).
+Fix: clear cookies from browser. https://stackoverflow.com/questions/29573163/django-admin-login-suddenly-demanding-csrf-token

 ## Deployment

 ### Creating the Github repository and cloning it